Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - Hacking the [M64282FP](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) and [M64283FP](https://github.com/Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor) sensors with an Arduino Uno, by Raphael-Boichot.
 - A [custom sensor PCB](https://github.com/HerrZatacke/M64283FP-Camera-PCB) by HerrZatacke to decrease light leaks and adapt the M642882FP/M64283FP sensors.
 - A [custom sensor PCB](https://facelesstech.wordpress.com/2023/07/03/gameboy-camera-led-flash/) to add a flash to the Camera inspired from this [another one](https://github.com/HDR/Game-Boy-Camera-Flash-Sensor-Module).
-- [Reverse ingineering](https://github.com/AntonioND/gbcam-rev-engineer) of the Game Boy Camera sensor by Antonio Niño Díaz.
+- [Complete Reverse ingineering](https://github.com/AntonioND/gbcam-rev-engineer) of the Game Boy Camera sensor by Antonio Niño Díaz.
-- [Code for an AVR microcontroller](https://github.com/shimniok/avr-gameboy-cam) by shimniok, to interface with a Game Boy Camera, pull images and send over serial to a Java applet, as well as its [source](https://github.com/BackupGGCode/avr-gameboy-cam).
+- [Code for an AVR microcontroller](https://github.com/shimniok/avr-gameboy-cam) by shimniok, to interface with a Game Boy Camera, pull images and send over serial to a Java applet, as well as its [probable source](https://github.com/BackupGGCode/avr-gameboy-cam).
-- [Use the Game Boy Camera as a Webcam](https://github.com/untoxa/pico-gb-webcamera) from Photo!, by untoxa.
+- [Use the Game Boy Camera as a Webcam](https://github.com/untoxa/pico-gb-webcamera) from Photo! with the Pico GameBoy printer, by untoxa.
 - The [Game Boy Camera dithering patterns](https://github.com/HerrZatacke/dither-pattern-gen) explained, by HerrZatacke !
 - [High resolution images](https://github.com/Raphael-Boichot/Game-Boy-chips-decapping-project) of the MAC-GBD mapper, by Raphael-Boichot.

 ## Extract pictures with a flasher
-- The [Joey Junior](https://bennvenn.myshopify.com/pages/the-joey-junior-gb-gbc-gba-cart-dumper-and-flasher) by Benn Venn.
+- The [Joey Junior](https://bennvenn.myshopify.com/pages/the-joey-junior-gb-gbc-gba-cart-dumper-and-flasher) by Benn Venn, with direct conversion of save to images.
-- The [GBxCart](https://www.gbxcart.com/) with [FlashGBX](https://github.com/lesserkuma/FlashGBX) by lesserkuma.
+- The [GBxCart](https://www.gbxcart.com/) with [FlashGBX](https://github.com/lesserkuma/FlashGBX) by lesserkuma, with direct conversion of save to images.
 - [Game Boy Camera Fast Wifi Adapter](https://github.com/MattGrayYes/Game-Boy-Camera-Fast-Wifi-Adapter) by MattGrayYes, based on the GBxCart.
 - [Game Boy Camera save RAM photo to PNG](https://github.com/raphnet/gbcam2png) by raphnet, requires a flasher.
 - [gbcamextract](https://github.com/jkbenaim/gbcamextract) by jkbenaim, requires a flasher.